spectrocloud/librarium/docs/docs-content/legal-licenses/oss-licenses-index/oss-licenses.md

 ---
-sidebar_label: "Open-source Licenses"
+sidebar_label: "Palette Open-source Licenses"
-title: "Open-source Licenses"
+title: "Palette Open-source Licenses"
 description: "Review the open-source licenses tied to the libraries and modules currently in use by Palette."
-sidebar_position: 30
+sidebar_position: 10
 tags: ["legal", "licenses"]
 ---

 <!-- vale off -->

 The following table lists the open-source licenses tied to the libraries and modules currently in use by Palette.
-If you have any questions or concerns, contact us at support@spectrocloud.com.

 | Library                                                                                       | License                                                                                |
 | --------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |